TanmoyMitra-codes/RFM_Segmentation_with_MySQL/README.md

 ### 1. **Database Setup**
 - Dropped the existing `rfm_sales` database (if any).
 - Created a new database `rfm_sales`.
-- Imported transactional sales data (`sample_sales_data`) from a CSV file using MySQL's Table Data Import Wizard.
+- Imported transactional sales data (`Sales Data for RFM Segmentation`) from a CSV file using MySQL's Table Data Import Wizard.

 ### 2. **Data Exploration**
 - Previewed and counted total rows and unique orders.